-Wireframe renderers are not very artistic styles, but they are useful.
+Wireframe renderers are not often considered very artistic styles, but they are useful.
 For example, to see how a level-of-detail algorithm operates, it is often ineffective to examine the running application itself.
 In fact, many level-of-detail algorithms are designed to minimize the overall visual changes as the underlying geometry changes.
-With a simple plug-in wireframe renderer, it is easy to see what is happening with the underlying geometry.
+With a simple plug-in wireframe renderer, it is easy to see what is happening with the underlying geometry as levels-of-detail change.